pierrotm777/Sound_Module/README.md

 ### First PCB options
 This board accept two modes:
-  * mode Next/Previous sounds (This mode use two switchs on the Handset for sect each sound
+  * mode Next/Previous sounds (This mode use two switchs on the Handset for select each sound
   * mode 8 Buttons (This mode need a 8 buttons keyboard that replace a proportionnal channel into the handset

 ### Second PCB options